tes/compoxure/README.md

 delimiters|New delimiter string - e.g. '<% %>'

 #### Layout engine
 You can use this feature to push some sections of a template in a layout.
-You have to send an header ```cx-template: http://www.example.com/layout.html```.
+You have to send an header ```cx-layout: http://www.example.com/layout.html```.
 The layout should contain some slot definition:
 ```html
 ...
 <h1>I am the layout</h1>